apprenticeharper/DeDRM_tools/ReadMe_First.txt

 DeDRM plugin for calibre (Mac OS X, Windows, and Linux)
 -------------------------------------------------------
 Calibre is an open source freeware ebook library manager.
 It is the best tool around for keeping track of your ebooks.
 The DeDRM plugin for calibre provides the simplest way, especially on Windows, to remove DRM from your ebooks.
-Just install the DeDRM plugin from the DeDRM_calibre_plugin folder, following the instructions and configuration directions provided in the ReadMe and the help links.
+Just install the DeDRM plugin from the DeDRM_calibre_plugin folder, following the instructions and configuration directions provided in the ReadMe file and the help links in the plugin's configuration dialogs.

-Once installed and configured, you can simply add a DRM book to calibre and the DeDRMed version will be imported into the calibre database.
-Note that DRM removal only occurs on IMPORT not on CONVERSION or at any other time, not even conversion to other formats.
+Once installed and configured, you can simply add a DRM book to calibre and the DRM-free version will be imported into the calibre database.
+Note that DRM removal only occurs on IMPORT not on CONVERSION or at any other time.
 If you have already imported DRM books you'll need to remove them from calibre and re-import them.

-Linux users should read the section at the end the DeDRM_plugin_ReadMe.txt file.
+Linux users should read the section at the end of the DeDRM_plugin_ReadMe.txt file.

 DeDRM application for Mac OS X users: (Mac OS X 10.4 and above)